aza547/wow-recorder/README.md

     1. Update the version number in `./release/app/package.json`.
     1. Run `npm run package` to build the electron application.
 1. Share the application.
     1. Update the CHANGELOG.md with the new version number and change details.
+Commit and push all changes
 	1. Tag a release on GitHub and attach the executable (e.g. `./release/build/WarcraftRecorder Setup 1.0.2.exe`).

 This relies on the awesome infrascturcture offered by electron-react-boilerplate.
 You can read more about it on their [docs](https://electron-react-boilerplate.js.org/).